Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting - NewsBreak

 “It is that lethal combination that resulted in the loss of 10 decent, good people,” she said.

 Gendron used a rifle with a modified magazine that she said was illegal in New York.
-She called for “a national gun policy,” saying that the killer easily “brought in” a magazine from Pennsylvania that was not permitted under New York state law.
-Investigators have not said where the magazine was purchased.
+She called for “a national gun policy,” saying that the killer easily brought a magazine from Pennsylvania that was not permitted under New York state law.

 U.S. Rep. Brian Higgins, a Democrat who represents Buffalo, also called for a national gun law.